andriawan/rupiah_ts/README.md

 - [x] Terbilang

 ## **Miscellaneous**
-This work is inspired by gist from https://gist.github.com/faisalman/845309 with refactoring code into more modern javascript way.
-Terbilang version is inspired by stackexchange thread https://codereview.stackexchange.com/questions/90349/changing-number-to-words-in-javascript
+- This work is inspired by gist from https://gist.github.com/faisalman/845309 with refactoring code into more modern javascript way.
+- Terbilang version is inspired by stackexchange thread https://codereview.stackexchange.com/questions/90349/changing-number-to-words-in-javascript
+- Standart Rupiah format is taken from https://ivanlanin.github.io/puebi/kata/angka-dan-bilangan/